esgameco/SS13Midi2Music/README.md

 ## Contributing

 If you know how to dynamically set labels, please send a pull request to make the code cleaner.

+Also, if you have access to other instruments, please add a key binding order and what key the instrument starts on.